IIIF/training/dhsi/day-one/image-api.md

 # Image API

-## Learning objectives

- * Understand what the Image API provides
- * Be able to change a Image API URL to get access to different parts of an image
- * Understand the different types of Image API implementations (level0, level1 etc)
- * Know the tools that work with the Image API so you can test your Image API server

 ## Introduction

  * What is it?
-A contract between the server and a viewing client
+A contract (a set of "rules") between the server and a viewing client
  * Its the foundation of all of the IIIF APIs.
 They all build on top of the Image API.
  * Luckily its one of the easiest to implement
  * because others have written servers you can install which provide the service